create-go-app/cli/README.md

 go install -i github.com/create-go-app/cli
 ```

-If you're using _standalone_ version, please go to the [release page](https://github.com/create-go-app/cli/releases) and download archive with new version.
+If you're using _standalone_ version, please go to the [release page](https://github.com/create-go-app/cli/releases) and download archive with a new version.

 ## ⭐️ Project assistance